How to Separate Your “Wants” from Your “Needs”

 To underline his advice, Wiedman cited one of the world’s most famous (and accurate) pieces of financial wisdom: ‘Watch the pennies and the dollars will take care of themselves.’”

+That’s why you need to plan ahead!
 To learn more about budgeting, saving, and proper money management, check out these other posts and articles from OppLoans: